 Geography is all around us in our everyday lives.
 You only have to watch the evening news to realise that almost every topic is related to what you study in class.
 It is about places, environments and issues.
 Studying Geography allows you to gain knowledge and understanding of places and environments from local to global scale.
 It gives an awareness of how interdependent people and environments are and of the importance of sustainable development and global citizenship.
 You will acquire many skills and techniques that make you employable and develop you as a competent individual.
 These include communication, decision making, ICT, map reading and analysis, use of primary and secondary data, analysis and evaluation of statistics and fieldwork enquiry including research and reporting.

-The Geography Department has been awarded the prestigious Secondary Geography Quality Mark three times.
+The Geography Department has been awarded the prestigious Secondary Geography Quality Mark five times.
 This is a national award reflecting excellence in teaching and learning so ask your teacher for more details about what is on offer at GCSE in this exciting subject.

 CCEA Course Content

 CCEA Physical Geography:

 - Managing Our Environment

 CCEA Unit 1 – Physical Geography